 THE MOST BEAUTIFUL CASTLES AND PALACES ON THE IRISH ISLAND – 35 TIPS FOR YOUR ROUND TRIP

 VIKINGS – A TOUR IN THE FOOTSTEPS OF THE HIT SERIES – AND THE VIKING HERITAGE OF IRELAND

-Photo credits Cover photo: Ulrich Knüppel-Gertberg (www.easycruiser.tours, www.ireland-insider.com, www.the-vew-accommodation.ie).
+Photo credits Cover photo: Bay and harbour of Kinsale, photo by Ulrich Knüppel-Gertberg (www.easycruiser.tours, www.ireland-insider.com, www.the-vew-accommodation.ie).